davidjurgens/potato/docs/usage.md

 ## Launch potato locally

-And that\'s it!
+And that's it!
 You can go ahead and get started labeling data in one of two ways:

-**Option 1:** Follow the prompts given above to define a YAML file that specifies the data sources, server configuration, annotation schemes, and any custom visualizations ([examples](https://github.com/davidjurgens/potato/tree/master/config/examples)) and then launch potato.
+**Option 1 (recommended):** Follow the prompts given above to define a YAML file that specifies the data sources, server configuration, annotation schemes, and any custom visualizations ([examples](https://github.com/davidjurgens/potato/tree/master/config/examples)) and then launch potato.

-`python3 potato/flask_server.py config/examples/simple-check-box.yaml -p 8000`
+`potato start sentiment_analysis -p 8000`

+here sentiment_analysis is a folder with a `configs` subfolder, and put your `.yaml` file into that folder, potato will automatically find all the config files under the `configs` folder

 **Option 2:** Launch potato without a YAML.
 In this case, the server will have you follow a series of prompts about the task and